 Nowadays, social media and developing a web presence are the foundation of most marketing plans.
 We’ve heard from many attorneys that, through the internet, they are reaching many but connecting personally with few.
 Unfortunately, simply tweaking your website or adding content won’t give you enough leverage to create a ripple in the vast internet ocean.

 I’ve found a solution.
-I get about 150 new clients a year in my solo practice as a financial planner/accountant in the field of divorce by utilizing the internet as an effective vehicle to draw people to divorce workshops where I can create strong in-person connections.
+I get about 150 new clients a year in my solo practice as a financial planner/accountant in the field of divorce by utilizing the internet as an effective vehicle to draw people to in-person divorce workshops where I can create strong in-person connections.
 It’s a strategy where old meets new: by presenting monthly workshops on divorce, I connect with people who are facing crisis and ready to take action – and I use the internet to reach people who might be interested in attending without investing much money or time.

 It wasn’t always this easy.
 When I first began presenting divorce workshops more than 25 years ago, there was no internet and it was harder to get the word out and connect with potential attendees.
 But now, using the tools on the internet, I’ve completely “upped my ante” in getting people to attend, following up after the events, and staying connected.